 When patients receive a cancer diagnosis, it is devastating news for them and their families.
 Patients and their loved ones enter an especially vulnerable period when they undergo treatment.
 As that critical phase unfolds in the hospital environment, research has shown that the surroundings can have significant impact – detrimental or beneficial – on the patient experience.

 Spaces that are furnished and decorated in a comfortable and soothing fashion are conducive to helping patients and families cope with the often immense pressures associated with disease treatment.
 ArtWorks for Cancer has studied how exposure in particular to visual arts can bolster spirits, reduce stress and calm anxieties for family members and even contribute positively to patient health outcomes.
-Studies attest to these positive effects, including these cited by the paintings in hospitals organization in the UK.
+Studies attest to these positive effects, including these cited by this paintings in hospitals organization.

 “I can’t believe the difference it has made to the Oncology area.
 The artwork truly puts a brighter, happier feel than the drab cold walls.
 I’m sure the paintings add a much needed distraction to the patients who come to our hospital for life saving treatment.” – Patients and families visiting hospital

 Hospitals generally do not have funding to curate and decorate their treatment spaces.
 ArtWorks for Cancer (AWFC) was established by volunteers who care to address this strong but often underserved need.

 ArtWorks for Cancer is the bridge between those who have artwork to donate, and those seeking to improve their facilities with beautiful works of art.
 Please go to the Artwork Donation Process page for more information on how to offer artwork to this cause.